SuhaanShaik/Python-OOP-Game/README.md

 ## Description

-Luck Game is an object-oriented Python project that started out as a simple number guessing game and eventually became a full player progression-based game with persistent data, achievements, XP, and leaderboards.
+Luck Game is an object-oriented Python project that evolved from a simple number guessing game into a full progression-based game featuring persistent player profile data, achievements, XP, and leaderboards.

-The project now uses a semi-modular object-oriented structure with separate components for gameplay logic, player management, difficulty systems, leaderboard management, save management, and JSON-based data persistence.
+The project now uses a modular object-oriented structure with separate components for gameplay logic, player management, difficulty systems, leaderboard management, save management, and JSON-based data persistence.

 ## Features